Best perfume for women: the unforgettable fragrances for your wishlist

 Base notes: Vanilla

 A true masterpiece in every sense of the word.
-Housed in a seriously chic and timeless flacon, this fragrance has been around for a long time but still manages to bring in hoards of loyal followers.
+Housed in a seriously chic and timeless flacon, this fragrance has been around for a long time but still manages to draw and retain hordes of loyal followers.

-It tends to smell slightly different depending on your skin, especially depending on how you've applied moisturizer, so it's worth spraying to see how it develops.
-On me, white flowers burst with creamy freshness, while the aldehydes—a synthetic ingredient which can smell soapy—cut through to keep things light and effervescent.
+It tends to smell slightly different depending on your skin, say, for example, how you've applied moisturizer, so it's worth spraying to see how it develops.
+On me, white flowers burst with creamy freshness, while the aldehydes—a synthetic ingredient that can smell soapy at times—cut through to keep things light and effervescent.
 And then it comes, the soapy dry down.
 It's like smelling clean and expensive.

 (Image credit: Marc Jacobs)